 - Pine needles are slow to decompose, which means they don’t need replacing a month after you spread them, as many other organic mulches do.
 But when they do eventually decompose, they enrich the soil.

 - As with other mulches, they moderate the soil temperature, keeping it cooler in the summer and insulating it, when used as a winter mulch to prevent repeated freezing and thawing.

 - Once they settle, they won’t float away in heavy rain.
-My driveway is always sprinkled with the wood chips I use to mulch the nearby beds.
-Wood chips love to float.
 Pine needles form a loose mat and stay put.

 Also, as with all dry mulching materials, pine straw is flammable.
 If wildfires are a problem in your area, pine straw is not a good choice for you.

-However, I still find it a good resource and think it’s worth giving a try.
+However, we still find it a good resource and think it’s worth giving a try.